 - George Dickel No. 12

 - Jack Daniels Old No. 7 Black Label

-When you're looking for a special bottle from Tennessee, these are the labels to look for.
-They hold everything you love about each brand's flagship whiskey, but they're a little older or a little more refined.
+When you're looking for a special bottle from Tennessee, these are the labels to seek out.
+They hold everything you love about each brand's flagship whiskey but are a bit older or more refined.

 - Gentleman Jack